laidlaw42/uon-referencing-guides/README.md

 ---
-### Getting Started
+### Before you start
-- Download and install EndNote using [these instructions](https://libguides.newcastle.edu.au/endnote)
-- Read the [Introduction to EndNote X9 UON Guide](https://libguides.newcastle.edu.au/ld.php?content_id=47051325) for a more in-depth breakdown of setup and basic functionality
+- [Download and install EndNote using these instructions](https://libguides.newcastle.edu.au/endnote), and read the 'Introduction to EndNote X9 UON Guide' for a more in-depth breakdown of setup and basic functionality
 - Launch EndNote
-- Go to `File` → `New...` and create a new library in your directory of choice
+- Go to `File` → `New...` and create a new library in your directory of choice, ~/Documents/EndNote is recommended.

 ---